farant/catholic-3rd-millennium/README.md

 20.1.1.1.
 All demons have strong disordered wills.

 21. Do demons attempt to gain control over human systems that can apply harmful force?
 21.1.
-Yes, demons will always attempt gain control over human systems that apply
+Yes, demons will always attempt to gain control over human systems that apply
       harmful force.

 22. Do demons attempt to gain control over human systems that apply non-harmful force?